Ready to Create your Concrete Counter Top?

 It goes great with wooden elements as well as with steel or iron elements.
 This counter top island’s neutral and yet unique color scheme will let you combine it with nearly anything, and it will always look amazing.
 Space here is large enough to enable your freedom while getting things done, but not too large to take up the entire space.
 You will be able to move around it easily and be much more productive in your kitchen.

 If the home kitchen is the place you spend a lot of your time in, you want a functional table with a great countertop kitchen that also looks great.
 With this concrete counter top kit, you will be getting everything you could need: a fantastic and inspire modern design, incredible functionality and precious extra space you crave in the kitchen.
 That’s the case in most of the kitchens: no matter how much space you have on your standard surfaces, it seems like you could always use some more, well, a lot more.
 Keep your appliances on the smaller counter tops and use this beauty up to its full potential.
 Or perhaps you could decorate it with fruit arrangement in the middle?
-The options are countless unlike granite countertop or laminate countertop, just because its design allows for it.
+The options are countless unlike granite countertop or laminate countertops build, just because its design allows for it.
 Also, don’t forget the bathrooms.
 Contact our service team for all details or concrete kitchen designs.
 If you have ever watched a DIY TV show, you have seen the popularity of concrete counter tops.

 Below are the steps for Surecrete’s Concrete Countertop DIY Steps:

 When building counter tops, as with any construction project, planning is the most important step!
 Since every counter top design is different, your template needs to be extremely precise.
 So take your time with this step.
 Measure twice, pour once!
 Sometimes it is better to have someone else look at this and double check your measurements.